The World's #1 iOS & Android Data Recovery Software

 Highest recovery rate in the industry

-It seems that when updating iOS, iPad always stucks in recovery mode.
-This is not the only situation of iPad stucking in recovery mode.
-Whenever you try to reset your iPad password, you might get your iPad into recovery mode too.
+It seems that when updating iOS, iPad always stucks in Recovery Mode.
+And this is not the only situation of iPad stucking in Recovery Mode.
+Whenever you try to reset your iPad password, you might get your iPad into Recovery Mode too.
 Don't worry about that.
-There are basic two simple ways you can try to get your iPad out of recovery mode.
+There are basic two simple ways you can try to fix iPad stuck in Recovery Mode.
 Choose the one that's right for you.

 Step 1.
 Use a USB cable to connect your iPad with your the computer and run iTunes.

-This way will help you to exit your iPad from recovery mode without restoring your iPad, which means there will be no data loss issues.
-But you should first download and install the software needed - Dr.Fone - iOS System Recovery.
-It will get your iPad out of recovery mode easily and fix errors while you restoring your iPhone.
+This way will help you to exit your iPad from Recovery Mode without restoring your iPad, which means there will be no data loss issues.
+You can firstly free download and install the software needed - Dr.Fone - iOS System Recovery.
+It will get your iPad out of Recovery Mode easily and fix errors while you restoring your iPhone.

 Step 1.
 Turn off your iPad.